marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 {::boilerplate bcp14-tagged}

+Sending base:

+: The local sending context used for an address candidate, such as a UDP socket on a particular network interface or a tunnel.

 # Background: NAT Traversal with ICE

 When an external signaling channel is used, the QUIC connection is established